Suchtaaa/ui5-typescript-walkthrough/step-05/README.md

 First of all, we need a conroller for our app view that defines how the view should react to user inputs, such as a button press event.

 We create a new folder called `controller` inside the `webapp` folder.
 This folder will hold all our controller files.
-Inside the `controller` folder, we create a new file called `App.view.xml`.
+Inside the `controller` folder, we create a new file called `App.controller.xml`.
 We define the app controller in its own file by extending the OpenUI5-provided `sap/ui/core/mvc/Controller`.
 In the beginning, it holds only a single function called `onShowHello` that shows an alert with the static text "Hello World".

 ```ts